Intervention for peripheralvascular disease

 How to prepare

-- Avoid eating and drinking for six to eight hours before the procedure.
+- Do not eat or drink for six to eight hours before the procedure.

 - Arrange for a ride home after the procedure.